 6. Situational awareness

-Employees should be aware of their surroundings and potential workplace hazard identification.
+Employees should be aware of their surroundings and identify potential workplace hazards.
 This includes staying focused, avoiding fatigue, and knowing the locations of emergency exits, fire extinguishers, and medical equipment.
 Ensure employees are also safe when they travel.
 The Everbridge travel protector solution keeps traveling and remote employees safe by identifying relevant threats, warning those affected, and prescribing appropriate action.

 7. Clean and organized spaces